msanatan/msanatan.github.io/blog/2017/react-native-lessons-from-first-app/index.md

 - react native
 ---

 React is pretty easy to get into and the community tends to encourage intelligent design principles for highly reusable code.
 Coming from a background in Ionic and Xamarin, I had high standards for what a cross-platform solution needs to provide to get me using it.
 React Native can more than match up with the other frameworks.
-I created another [GitHub API interfacing app](https://github.com/msanatan/GitHubProjects) which simply allows you to search for GitHub users, select a repository and view the README for that repo.
+I created another <a href="https://github.com/msanatan/GitHubProjects" target="_blank" rel="nofollow noopener noreferrer">GitHub API interfacing app</a> which simply allows you to search for GitHub users, select a repository and view the README for that repo.
 As I'm still learning RN I've been focusing on developing the right way.
 While I don't have all the answers to my questions just yet, here are some concerns and issues I had and the decisions I made to address them.

 ## Code Sharing Across Platforms